 Do Welding Gases Expire?

-Welding gases don’t expire as long as you maintain and store the tanks properly.
+Welding gases don’t expire as long as you store the tanks properly.

 Shelf Life Considerations